 Now a year later, I still do Liebsher & Bracht‘s exercises and I can garden without pain.
 I can also go for walks again and enjoy an active life.
-I’m truly grateful for all the free information Liebsher & Bracht offer.
+I’m truly grateful for all the free information.

-Gardening and join, back, hip, etc. pain often goes together.
+Gardening and joint, back, hip, etc. pain often go together.
 But as Roland Liebscher-Bracht says it does not have to be this way.
-With his easy to follow self-help exercises I too am able to help myself.
+With his easy-to-follow self-help exercises, I too am able to help myself.